 To mark 40 years of MND New South Wales this year, we are highlighting 40 years of stories from our members, staff, volunteers and experts.

-You can help MND NSW continue supporting people with motor neurone disease by making a donation here.
+You can help MND NSW continue supporting people with motor neurone disease by making a donation to our Winter Appeal here.

 Elliot was diagnosed with MND at just 19 years of age.
 He was enjoying his first semester at university and working one day a week at a local financial advisory firm.

 The early signs for Elliot that something was wrong were frightening.

 Elliot would take the elevator instead of climbing a small flight of stairs.
 His friend would make fun of him as it seemed silly and a waste of time.